What Are Varicose Veins?

 - Exercise: Get up and move around!
 The benefits are countless to your overall health, and are specifically very beneficial to your circulatory system.
 Physical activities, especially those that involve movement of the legs, strengthen your blood vessels and can prevent varicose veins.
 Walking, swimming, and biking are excellent choices.

-- Weight: Losing extra pounds can help alleviate existing varicose veins and/or prevent the development of new ones.
+- Healthy Weight: Losing extra pounds can help alleviate existing varicose veins and/or prevent the development of new ones.
 Eating a low-sodium / high fiber diet is also helpful, as this helps to keep blood pressure down and minimize constipation.

 - Loose fitting clothing: Stay away from tight clothing that can interfere with proper circulation.
 Also avoid high heels ladies.
 Flats will give your calf muscles a better workout, which is good for your veins.